rlopezherrero/GFTMasterBigDataUPV/exercise4_data_visualization/README.md

-# Exercise 3: Data Storage
+# Exercise 3: Data Visualization

 In this exercise you will visualize stored data and create a dashboard